 Seniority shall be defined as continuous length of service from date of hire as a registered nurse in the bargaining unit.
 Part-time and full-time nurses shall accrue seniority at the same rate.
 A nurse's seniority date will be adjusted if the nurse is in continuous leave without pay status for more than fourteen consecutive calendar days.
 In the event two nurses are hired on the same day, relative seniority will be determined by the date the nurse formally accepted the position.
 The Medical Center will maintain a written record of the date and time each nurse accepts a bargaining unit position.
 In the event a nurse covered by this contract accepts a permanent position at UWMC that is not covered by this contract and subsequently returns to the bargaining unit, bargaining unit seniority shall be restored (bridged) and seniority accrual shall resume.
 Nurses who qualify to bridge seniority may not exercise their former seniority to obtain a bargaining unit position but may only exercise their former seniority after returning to the bargaining unit.
 Seniority shall not apply to a nurse until completion of the required probationary period.
 Upon satisfactory completion of the probationary period, the nurse shall be credited with seniority from most recent date of hire.

 Layoff shall be defined as a reduction in the number of non-probationary employees and/or a reduction to the FTE of employees covered by this agreement that is intended to be permanent or prolonged.

 A clinical cluster is a grouping of units within a specialty area in which skills and abilities are similar in nature (see Appendix III).

-19.4 Definition of Qualified.
+19.4 Definition of Qualified

-19.4.1 For Displacing A Less Senior Nurse - A qualified nurse is defined as a nurse who possesses the minimum qualifications, based on established criteria, of the position held by the nurse to be displaced, and is capable of performing the work needed at the level of a satisfactory non-probationary nurse within three months of assuming the position.
+19.4.1 For Displacing A Less Senior Nurse. - A qualified nurse is defined as a nurse who possesses the minimum qualifications, based on established criteria, of the position held by the nurse to be displaced, and is capable of performing the work needed at the level of a satisfactory non-probationary nurse within three months of assuming the position.

 19.4.2 For placement into a vacant position open to new graduate recruitment, a qualified nurse will be defined as a nurse who possesses the minimum qualifications and is capable of performing the work needed at the level of a satisfactory non-probationary nurse following an orientation period equal to the average orientation period provided to new graduates hired into that position.
 Nurses agreeing to accept a vacant position open to new graduate recruitment may have to work a schedule that would have been required of the new graduate for up to a period of one year.

 Prior to implementing a layoff, the Employer, within the context of its determination as to the number of FTEs, shifts, and skill mix needed on the unit, will make a good faith effort to:

 If there are insufficient volunteers the least senior nurse(s) on the unit impacted will be identified for layoff.
 The employer will notify the nurse in the position to be eliminated and the Association at least thirty (30) calendar days in advance of the date of the projected layoff.
 During the notice period the Employer will do the following in the order below.

 19.7 Vacant Positions Within the Clinical Cluster.